moderntribe/tampermonkey-scripts/README.md

 ![screen shot 2017-08-16 at 10 08 03 am](https://user-images.githubusercontent.com/430385/29367418-db3e3328-826a-11e7-8dd1-2e9e48a338c9.png)

+### `over-estimate.js`

+* highlight the spent hours with pink if they are over estimate
+* works on both issue lists and single issues

 ### `uncheck-email-all.js`

 Auto-uncheck the "email all" checkbox so you only send an email when you _really_ want to.